 The third gift of was the strangest.
 They gave Myrrh which was an expensive perfume which was also used to embalm dead bodies.

 When Mary had met Simeon in the temple, he had prophesied that she would feel like her soul had been pierced by a sword (Luke 2.35).
-As we read this today, we can see that Simeon was referring to Jesus’ death on the cross and it is remarkable the way that Myrrh points towards Jesus’ death as well.
+As we read this today, we can see that Simeon was referring to Jesus’ death on the cross and it is amazing the way that Myrrh points towards Jesus’ death as well.

 Other than during the visit of the Magi in Matthew 2, Myrrh is mentioned twice more by the gospel writers

 As Jesus was about to be crucified ‘They offered him wine drugged with myrrh, but he refused it’ (Mark 15.23).

 Myrrh was one of the spices used to embalm Jesus’ body (John 19.39).

 As Mary watched her son die on the cross, she would have remembered the Myrrh and perhaps she received some comfort from the memory?
 Her beloved boy wasn’t dying painfully in some random execution, somehow this was all a part of God’s plan.